-The Internal Medicine Training (IMT) interview portfolio has changed for 2021.
-Because of the pandemic, recruitment is moving to a virtual format this year, and that means the actual need to prepare a physical copy of the ‘dreaded’ portfolio is gone.
-The score that determines whether you are short listed for interview is based on your application self assessment and covers 8 sections and we would still recommend thinking about your portfolio in terms of these headings:
+The score determining whether you are short-listed for interview is based on your application self assessment and covers 8 sections.
+We would recommend thinking about your portfolio in terms of these headings:

 - Quality Improvement

 The portfolio station is worth 33% of the overall score in the IMT interview and so it is worth knowing what you’ve put in before you sit down to enable you to talk about it!
 The portfolio can be prepared however you want it, and can shape the thoughts and questions of the interviewers on the day.
 The remaining 66% of interview points come from the management and clinical stations for which performance also relies on good preparation, but all points are determined on the day – please see our IMT Interview question bank for help preparing in these areas.

 Preparing your portfolio can be a daunting task.
 Lots of people won’t have ever made a portfolio before and that’s normal, what is important is not to throw it together at the last minute.
 You should start thinking about your portfolio now, as you are thinking about your application, and slowly pull together all the information that’s going to make you look great.